 In the day-to-day, transportation workers have unique limitations when it comes to resources and tools for positive health behaviors.
 Without reliable access to grocery stores, kitchens, or gym equipment, they need to plan ahead or get creative.
 A digital health coach can work with professional drivers’ schedules to reduce barriers.
 This can include providing personalized meal plans for eating healthy on the go or recommending exercises only using body weight.

-The Data: Prior to COVID-19, the CDC cited research supporting the concept that engagement at work contributes to employee satisfaction, safety, and job performance.
+The data: Prior to COVID-19, the CDC cited research8 supporting the concept that engagement at work contributes to employee satisfaction, safety, and job performance.
 Yet, according to Gallup’s 2016 State of the Workplace data, 31% of remote working employees spent 80% more of their time working away from co-workers.
 As many of us have shifted to remote work, we’re no stranger to the challenges that remote work presents.
-Although there are benefits to working remotely, including flexibility of time and space, remote workers named high levels of loneliness the biggest struggle of working remotely.
-A study from Blind found that over half of workers are struggling with loneliness during COVID-19.
+Although there are benefits to working remotely, including flexibility of time and space, remote workers named high levels of loneliness9 the biggest struggle of working remotely.
+A study from Blind found that over half of workers are struggling with loneliness during COVID-19.10

 Why they need it: The COVID-19 pandemic will likely have a fundamental impact on how we live and work.
 With so many companies transitioning to remote work to prevent the spread of the virus, many may come out finding themselves incorporating more remote work opportunities into their long-term plan.
 Depending on their living situation, remote workers can go long periods of time without speaking to or seeing another human being, something that many of us are becoming more familiar with.
 A multitude of research has documented that human connection directly correlates to our health and happiness.
 Having a digital health coach gives remote workers a person to share their thoughts, experiences, and goals with.
 Plus, having a supportive partner who reaches out to the employee, not the other way around, provides structure and consistency to that support.